If you're having problems with the audio or video of your upload, try these troubleshooting steps to solve the issue.

 New video can’t be played in higher resolutions (4K, 1080p)

 When you upload a video, it will initially be processed in low resolution.
 This process helps you complete the upload flow faster.
 Higher resolutions, such as 4K or 1080p, can take more time to process.
-While this processing happens, your video may appear to be missing higher resolutions for several hours.
+While this processing happens, your video may seem to be missing higher resolutions for several hours.

 If you’d like new uploads to be available in all resolutions, try uploading your video as unlisted first.
 You can later make your video public once all resolutions are available.
 Learn more about video quality for new uploads.

 Note: Higher resolutions like 4K may not be available on specific devices or browsers because of platform limitations.